 Nevermind guys; even girls like me would have a crush on the beautiful and talented Liyana Fizi, former lead singer of band Estrella.
 She has since gone solo, but her time at the short-lived band (they only made one album) was enough to propel her on to the mainstream.
 That aside, Estrella makes for some smooth, easy going pop songs that are great to listen to on a lazy Sunday afternoon.

-Whew, that’s already quite a list!
-There are a couple of other bands worth mentioning: Free Deserters, Love Me Butch, One Buck Short,Tenderfist, Seven Collar T-Shirt and Kyoto Protocol are some of my other favourites too.
+There are a couple of other bands that warrant mentioning: Free Deserters, Love Me Butch, One Buck Short,Tenderfist, Seven Collar T-Shirt and Kyoto Protocol are some of my other favourites too.